 The FLL foresees seven working hours for employees hired for night work.
 Nevertheless, there is the possibility of both contracting parties agreeing on the distribution of shifts to allow the employees to have an extra day of rest.
 In this case, the maximum weekly working hours for the night shift is 42, and any time worked in excess of that will be deemed overtime.

 The FLL also states the working hours for the three work shifts:

-- night shift: between 8pm and 6am the next day; and
+- night-time: between 8pm and 6am the next day; and

-- mixed work shift: covers periods of both day and night shifts, as long as the night-time period is less than three-and-a-half hours.
-If an employee working a mixed shift works more than these three-and-a-half hours of night work, the shift shall be deemed a night shift and subject to the statutory maximum of 42 working hours a week.
+- mixed: covers periods of both day and night shifts, as long as the night-time period is less than three-and-a-half hours.
+If an employee working a mixed shift works more than these three-and-a-half hours of night work, the shift shall be deemed a night shift and be subject to the statutory maximum of 42 working hours a week.

 Even though, as a matter of law, all employees are entitled to overtime pay, it has become customary for employees holding managerial positions not to claim any overtime pay, because it is implied that their salary already includes and covers the extra time they need to work in view of the activities their job entails.
 Nevertheless, this should not be understood to mean they are not entitled to overtime pay, because it is possible under the FLL to claim overtime pay with the labour boards.
 However, material or manufacturing (blue-collar) workers commonly receive overtime pay whenever they work overtime, up to the maximum overtime allowed by the FLL and the corresponding salary for the extra hours worked.

 Overtime compensation is paid with the salary and any other benefits to which the employee is entitled for the particular period.
 Employers have to be vigilant about paying overtime in a timely manner; otherwise, employees are entitled to claim for outstanding pay before the labour boards.